 Even the best home on wheels can only give limited protection from cold weather.
 The rest is up to you.
 Don’t learn winter RVing mistakes the hard way like I did.
 If bad weather is approaching, it’s time to get serious about keeping warm, safe, and enjoying this year-round lifestyle.

 Winter RV camping doesn’t have to be brutal.
-Yes, you can be warm, safe, and comfortable in cold temperatures, just don’t wait to learn how to do it the right way.
+But even snowbirds who fly south for winter can get caught in unexpected snow storms.
+You can be warm, safe, and comfortable in cold temperatures if that happens to you.
+Just don’t wait to learn how to do it the right way.
 If you’re actively planning RV trips in winter, but unprepared to avoid winter RVing mistakes, you may never want to do it again.

 We almost gave up on full-time RVing during our first year on the road.
 That’s when we went into the Idaho mountains in late October.
 The trip went south, because we didn’t do much destination research.
 Believe it or not, we didn’t realize how cold it could actually get up there!
 We also didn’t check campground reviews, so it never occurred to us that mountain campsites would be closed.
-Once we arrived, our small RV solar electric power system was not robust enough to run our RV furnace without quickly draining the camper batteries.
+Once we arrived, no amount of blankets could keep us warm.
+Our small RV solar electric power system was not robust enough to run our essential appliances like the fridge, and more importantly, our RV furnace.
+Under those dark, cold, steel-colored skies, our camper batteries couldn’t hold a charge for very long.
 After several miserable, freezing days, we fled to lower ground.

 The 10 Dumb Winter RVing Mistakes You Want to Avoid